nemonik/hands-on-DevOps/readme.md

 DevOps is not entirely about tools.

-Or as I like to put it, "Its not about the tools."
+Or as I like to put it, "It's not about the tools."

-DevOps will also not entirely stop all bugs or vulnerabilities from making it into production, but that's not really the point.
+DevOps will also not entirely stop all bugs or vulnerabilities from making it into production, but that's not the point.

 ![My Pillow Guy](./images/my_pillow_guy.png)